JoergRoemhild/JoergRoemhild/README.md

 - 👀 I’m interested in software development and software composition analysies
 - 🌱 I’m currently learning SCA tool
 - 💞️ I’m looking to collaborate on SCA
-- 📫 How to reach me joerg.roemhild@uni-tuebingen.de
+- 📫 How to reach me joerg.roemhild@med.uni-tuebingen.de

 <!---
 JoergRoemhild/JoergRoemhild is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.